 WebPagetest - Website Performance and Optimization Test.
 “How to Make a Performance Budget” an article by Dan Mall.
 Fast Enough.
 How fast is fast enough?

 I’m asked this question a lot.
 Page weights and load times vary so much from site to site and industry to industry.
-While it’s easy to spot the obviously bad examples, it can be much more difficult to find the line between is “fast enough” and what is slow.
 Planning for Performance.
 I want you to ask yourself when you make things, when you prototype interactions, am I thinking about my own clock, or the user’s?

 Cost: Free The HTTP Archive allows us to research trends in mobile website development.
 Dev.Opera — Better @font-face with Font Load Events. @font-face is an established staple in the diet of almost half of the web.

 And sadly, this is rare enough to be news.
 The speed bump won't be because our devices are getting faster, but they are.
 It won't be because some giant company created something great, though they probably have.
 The Web will be getting faster very soon because a small group of developers saw a problem and decided to solve it for all of us.
 That problem is images.
 If you've got a nice fast fiber connection, that image payload isn't such a big deal.
 Optimizing Performance — Web Fundamentals.
-Improving performance is a process that starts with minimizing, or at least, optimizing the data that users download.
+In our shared pursuit to push the web to do more, we're running into a common problem: performance.

 Sites have more features than ever before.
 So much so, that many sites now struggle to achieve a high level of performance across a variety of network conditions and devices.
 Performance issues vary.
 Paul Irish on Performance.
 WebP.
 WebP (pronounced "weppy") is an image format employing both lossy and lossless compression.